-Fixed income securities include bonds, asset-backed securities ("ABS"), residential mortgage-backed securities ("RMBS"), commercial mortgage-backed securities ("CMBS") and redeemable preferred stocks.
+Fixed income securities include bonds, asset-backed securities ("ABS") and mortgage-backed securities ("MBS").
+MBS includes residential and commercial mortgage-backed securities that were previously disclosed separately.
 Fixed income securities, which may be sold prior to their contractual maturity, are designated as available-for-sale and are carried at fair value.
 The difference between amortized cost and fair value, net of deferred income taxes and related deferred policy acquisition costs ("DAC"), deferred sales inducement costs ("DSI") and reserves for life-contingent contract benefits, is reflected as a component of AOCI.
 Cash received from calls and make-whole payments is reflected as a component of proceeds from sales and cash received from maturities and pay-downs is reflected as a component of investment collections within the Consolidated Statements of Cash Flows.